mynameisct/DemoQACompleteProject/README.md

 Where we will implement ITestListener interface and provide the definitions for abstract methods present in that interface.

-We will also creaet lof4j2.xml file where we will define how and where logs will be logged.
+We will also create lof4j2.xml file where we will define how and where logs will be logged.

 and Finally we will use Logger class reference in our BasePage etc.